Cracked Tooth

 Root Canal Treatment

-If the crack has gone below the gum line or into the root, then a Root Canal is the best chance of saving the tooth.
+If the crack has gone below the gum line or into the root, then a root canal is the best chance of saving the tooth.
 Repairing the original tooth is achieved by removing the pulp and draining any abscess.

-The strengthening of the tooth will restore its function.
+Strengthening the tooth will restore its function.

 Many people are naturally nervous, and you’ll find we are very experienced at putting people at ease because we take the time to explain absolutely everything.
 You are always in control, with a very caring team that delivers pain management as a standard part of the experience.
 We are proud of our many positive reviews from nervous patients.

-External providers counts of our reviews, are independently verified, but we also have an internal review system, so we can show them through the site.
+External providers' counts of our reviews are independently verified, but we also have an internal review system, so we can show them through the site.

-FREE Dental Consultation
+Free Dental Consultation

 Without seeing things for ourselves, we can’t tell people what their options are.